Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/basalt-pillar.md

 The `minecraft:basalt_pillar` feature type is used to place long pillars of basalt.
 In vanilla, this feature type is used to generate the basalt in the Soul Sand Valley biome.

+{: .condition }
+> Thie featue is only placed if the placement position and the block above are both Air.

 ### JSON format

 <pre>